cloudnloud/Devops_Tools_Training/Class8/Artifactory and Tomcat Installation.md

 To start this handson lab,you need following resources.

 - 1. Google cloud (or any other cloud or some VM's from your local machine).
-- 2. Jenkins VM should have 2 CPU / 4 GB memory / 40 gb Disk.
-Install Jenkins in **rocky linux 8 and above** OS machine.
+- 2. Tomcat VM should have 2 CPU / 4 GB memory / 40 gb Disk.
+Install Tomcat in **Ubuntu 20 LTS OS machine.
 - 3. Class 6 and Class 7 must be completed and ready
 - 4. Make sure you have root access or root login credentials.
-- 5. For this Tomcat and Artifactory VM you must have 2 CPU and minimum 7.5 GB memory.Create this VM with **rocky linux 8 and above** OS machine
+- 5. For this Tomcat and Artifactory VM you must have 2 CPU and minimum 7.5 GB memory.Create this VM with **Ubuntu 20 LTS OS ** OS machine

 *******************************************************************************************************************
 - Step 1 : Install pre-requisite software packages